rpandey1234/AlgorithmHelper/_posts/2017-02-14-suffix-trees.md

 ## Generalized Suffix Trees

 Generalized suffix trees are when we build a suffix tree over multiple strings composed together.
-This is how we actually solve the longest commoon substring problem in linear time.
+This is how we actually solve the longest common substring problem in linear time.
 If we want to find the longest common substring of two string X and Y, we generate the suffix tree for **X#Y$**, where **#** and **$** are the two special end of string characters.
 Once we have built up the suffix tree (using Ukkonen's Algorithm), we need to find the deepest node which has leaves corresponding to indices in both string X and Y (which we'd know from the lengths of the strings).
 This operation requires a depth-first search, which is still linear in time and space.

 You can see the power and versatility that emerge from this construction!